 - Sugar– which acts as Food

-If you prefer natural alternatives, try one of these methods:
+If you prefer natural alternatives, try one of these mixtures to extend the life of your cut flowers:

 - 1 c.
 Lemon-Lime Soda to 3 c.
 Water + 1/4 tsp Bleach – to continue with this add 1/4 tsp bleach every 4 days